-- The carrying amount of each class of financial assets recognised in the statements of financial position. - The nominal amount of RM14,000,000 (2010: Nil) relating to a corporate guarantees provided by the Company to a bank for credit facilities granted to subsidiaries.
+- The carrying amount of each class of financial assets recognised in the statements of financial position. - The nominal amount of RM14,000,000 (2011: RM14,000,000) relating to a corporate guarantees provided by the Company to a bank for credit facilities granted to its subsidiaries.

-(a) Credit Risk [cont'd]
+(a) Credit Risk (continued)